Amn233/Test/README.md

-Flow of the app:
+## App Flow

+## Splash Screen:
-Biometric Authentication: When you open the app, biometric authentication will appear first.
+When you open the app, the splash screen will appear first.

-Side Menu in the App Bar You’ll see the side menu icon in the app bar at the top.

-Accessing the Complaint Screen: Click the side menu icon in the app bar, and select the option for the Complaint List Screen.
-This will take you to the complaint section.
+## Biometric Authentication:
+After the splash screen, you’ll see the biometric authentication screen.

+## Complaint Screen (Post-Authentication):
+Once biometric authentication is successfully verified, you’ll be directed to the Complaint List Screen.

+## Using the Complaint Screen:

-Search Function: On the Complaint Screen, click on the search field to search by name or complaint number.
-After entering your search term, click the search button to initiate the search.
+Searching for Complaints: Use the search field to find complaints by name or complaint number.
+After entering a term, press the search button to initiate the search.

-Adding a New Complaint: To create a new complaint, click on the plus button.
-This will open the Complaint Form Screen, where you can fill in the necessary details and submit a new complaint.
+Adding a New Complaint: To create a new complaint, click the plus button (+).
+This will open the Complaint Form Screen, where you can fill out and submit the details for a new complaint.